 Most colleges and universities offer a wide range of sports and fitness programs for their students – all you have to do is join in on the fun!
 The best part is that these groups do not necessarily require you to have previous experience in high school, although you may need some training and hours of practice to gain momentum.
-Nonetheless, the hours that you put into sports is always time well spent – and we’re sure your resume will agree with us on this!
+Nonetheless, the hours that you put into sports are always time well spent – and we’re sure your resume will agree with us on this!

 You can barely find a college without a basketball team, but surprisingly Cross country is more popular than most people think.
-Either it is a team or individual sport, you can find a lot of avenues and opportunities to play in college.
+Whether it is a team or individual sport, you can find a lot of avenues and opportunities to play in college.
 Traits that are favored by recruiters are not the only benefits athletes get; soft skills that directly relate to business roles can be nurtured with athletic activities.